 200 g ( 2 cups/ 7 oz) ) almond meal (I still don't have almond meal in my panty so I've replaced it with Doves Farm gluten-free flour)

 25 g (1/4 cup / 3/4 oz) ground flaxseed (linseed) or chia seed.
+Preheat your oven to 160 C.

 Combine smashed banana, honey, oil, cinnamon, vanilla, eggs, bicarb and lemon. ( the lemon activates the bicarb).
 You can do this by hand in a large bowl or with a good blender such as a Vitamix.